dip-proto/fastly.js/docs/api/vcl-compiler.md

 The compiler is a tree walker — it does not emit JavaScript source and re-`eval` it.
 For each VCL statement it builds a small JavaScript function that performs the equivalent runtime mutation against the context.
 The high-level steps for each program are:

-1. Initialise an internal context for declaration-time side effects (ACLs, directors, penalty boxes, rate counters).
+1. Initialise an internal context for declaration-time side effects (ACLs, directors, penalty boxes, rate counters, tables, backends).
 2. For every `sub` block, walk its body and produce a single function that:
    - Looks up identifiers against the live `context` (not against compile-time bindings).
    - Resolves header subfields (`req.http.X-Foo:bar`) using the header module.